FamilySearch/gedcomx/specifications/fact-types-specification.md

 `http://gedcomx.org/FirstCommunion`| A fact of a person's first communion in a church.
 `http://gedcomx.org/Funeral`| A fact of a person's funeral.
 `http://gedcomx.org/GenderChange`| A fact of a person's gender change.
+`http://gedcomx.org/GenerationNumber`| A fact of a person's generation number, indicating the number of generations the person is removed from a known "first" ancestor.
 `http://gedcomx.org/Graduation`| A fact of a person's graduation from a scholastic institution.
 `http://gedcomx.org/Heimat`| A fact of a person's _heimat_.
 "Heimat" refers to a person's affiliation by birth to a specific geographic place.
 Distinct heimaten are often useful as indicators that two persons of the same name are not likely to be closely related genealogically.
 In English, "heimat" may be described using terms like "ancestral home", "homeland", or "place of origin".
 `http://gedcomx.org/Immigration`| A fact of a person's immigration.